IBM/dbb-git-migration-modeler/README.md

 ##### Generating Property files

-The [Property Generation script](./4-generateProperties.sh) requires two parameters:
+The [Property Generation script (4-generateProperties.sh)](./src/scripts/4-generateProperties.sh) requires two parameters:
-* The path to the [Types Configurations file](./typesConfigurations.yaml)
+* The path to the [Types Configurations file](./samples/typesConfigurations.yaml)
 * The path to an original *dbb-zAppBuild* instance, that will be copied and customized during this phase

 The script will search for all DBB Migration mapping files located in the *work-configs* folder and will process application definitions found in this folder.